roed314/root-unitary/postgres_schema.md

 dim4_distinct                | smallint   | Number of distinct dimension 4 factors
 dim5_distinct                | smallint   | Number of distinct dimension 5 factors
 poly                         | integer[]  | Coefficients of the Weil polynomial.
-The first will always be `1` and the last `q^g` angles                       | float8[]   | Angles corresponding to roots in the closure of the upper half plane, divided by `pi`.
+The first will always be `1` and the last `q^g` real_poly                    | integer[]  | Coefficients of the real Weil polynomial, whose roots are the traces down to R of the roots of the Weil polynomial angles                       | float8[]   | Angles corresponding to roots in the closure of the upper half plane, divided by `pi`.
 All will be in the interval `[0, 1]`, and there will be `g` of them unless `0` or `1` is included. angle_rank                   | smallint   | The dimension of the Q-span of the angles (see knowl for complete definition) slopes                       | text[]     | The sorted list of slopes, as string representations of rational numbers.
 Duplicated slopes will have "A", "B", etc appended.